Benno-K/PublicScripts/README.md

 it does not depend on remote servers

 ## extip
-Script to determine the exzernal IP address of your FRITZ!box, which is your hosts IP as well in most cases
+Script to determine the external IP address of your FRITZ!box, which is your hosts IP as well in most cases